moinwiki/moin/docs/devel/moinpage.rst

 However, elements and attributes may use "foreign" namespaces to "inherit" definitions from external specifications or to prevent naming collisions.
-Converters may use "foreign" namespaces on moin DOM elements to attach additional information for round-trips or for the HTML rendering.

 * `xinclude` is used for transclusions (<include> element and some of its attributes).